Words by Lula Criado

-Interdisciplinary designer Sarah Daher explores the relationships between humans, nature and technology and imagines future scenarios in which humans in which humans will engage with plants as intelligent beings.
-Communication is ubiquitous nowadays; the information superhighway with networks, digital communication and interactive services has made this possible but, what if we go a step further and messages can been sent through the air by releasing chemical molecules?
+Interdisciplinary designer Sarah Daher explores the relationships between humans, nature and technology and imagines future scenarios in which humans will engage with plants as intelligent beings.
+Communication is ubiquitous nowadays; the information superhighway with networks, digital communication and interactive services has made this possible but, what if we go a step further and messages can be sent through the air by releasing chemical molecules?

 Flying gardens suspended in the sky that provide cities with autonomous ecosystems or plants as an extension of the human body growing in a symbiotic relationship are just a few of the thought-provoking future scenarios Sarah Daher has designed in previous works.

-Your are a designer working in the intersection of design, science, nature and technology.
+You are a designer working at the intersection of design, science, nature and technology.
 When and how did the fascination with them come about?

 What are your aims as a designer working in between them?

 My aim is to re-invent our relationship with plants.
 That requires different strategies and different fields of work and research.
-But for now a first aim is to disclose an evolutionised understanding of plants -that accomplish with modern scientific findings- as dynamic, intelligent and communicative beings that we can collaborate with.
+But for now, the first aim is to disclose an evolved understanding of plants -that accomplish with modern scientific findings- as dynamic, intelligent and communicative beings that we can collaborate with.

 The starting point of Air Culture is to question the way we relate with plants and the value of air.
 You propose to create pockets of personalised air with health benefits.
 Could you tell us a little bit more about the conceptual frame behind it?